iamasink/scripts/README.md

 You may have to change the download location in the yt-dlp .bat scripts.
 It uses `%userprofile%\Downloads` by default.

-# useful things for ahk
+# Useful things for ahk

 ## restart ahk script on save
 put this in a script to reload it when you press ctrl+s, so its easier to test